-Interview with Melinda Mills and Maria Letizia TanturriWho is considered a childless person in your research?
-A childless person is defined as an individual having no biological or foster children. [...]
+Interview with Melinda Mills and Maria Letizia TanturriWho is considered a childless person in your research? [...]

 Five takeaways from the FamiliesAndSocieties European Policy Brief on intergenerational dependenceby Daniela Vono de Vilhena Whether we are sandwiched or stretched in mid-life is a matter of metaphorical consistency.
 How we care for our grandparents, parents and children is a matter of policy that affects just about everyone. [...]